puppeteer/puppeteer/docs/api/puppeteer.page.setgeolocation.md

 ## Remarks

-NOTE: Consider using [BrowserContext.overridePermissions()](./puppeteer.browsercontext.overridepermissions.md) to grant permissions for the page to read its geolocation.
+Consider using [BrowserContext.overridePermissions()](./puppeteer.browsercontext.overridepermissions.md) to grant permissions for the page to read its geolocation.

 ## Example